 - a.
 SIGNALS ON/OFF SWITCH.
-In the OFF position, power shall be removed from signal heads in the intersection.
+This switch shall control all AC voltage to the vehicular and pedestrian signal head displays.
+When placed in the "ON" position AC power is supplied to the field indications.
+In the "OFF" position power shall be removed from signal heads in the intersection.
 The controller shall continue to operate.
-When in the OFF position, the MMU shall not conflict or require reset. - b.
-AUTO/FLASH SWITCH.
-In the flash position, power shall not be removed from the controller and stop time shall be applied.
-If required by the plans and specifications, an optional RC network shall be provided to give the controller an external start pulse when switch is returned to the auto position.
-This will force the controller to initiate the start up sequence when exiting flash. - c.
+When in the "OFF" position, the MMU shall not conflict or require reset. - b.
+EMERGENCY FLASH MODE SWITCH LABELED AUTO/FLASH.
+When placed in the "FLASH" position the vehicular signal heads shall display the programmed flashing red or amber indications generated by the flasher unit.
+Pedestrian indications, if any, shall be dark.
+Power shall not be removed from the controller.
+Stop time shall be applied.
+When placed in the "AUTO" position, the controller shall initiate the start-up sequence and enter the normal controller operating parameters. - c.
 AUTO/MANUAL SWITCH.
 Cabinet wiring shall include provisions for an AUTO/MANUAL switch and a momentary pushbutton or hand cord.
 The AUTO/MANUAL switch and pushbutton or hand cord shall not be provided unless it is called for in the special provisions of this specification.